DevExpress/devextreme-demos/JSDemos/Demos/Lookup/Basics/description.md

 Accepts a local data array (see the Simple Lookup code below).

 * [dataSource](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#dataSource)
 Accepts a local data array or a [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) object.
-DataSource works with local and remote arrays and allows you to shape data.
-In this demo, it is used to group a local array of objects (see the Grouped Lookup code below).
+This object works with local and remote arrays and allows you to shape data.
+In this demo, a DataSource instance is configured to group a local array of objects (see the Grouped Lookup code below).

 Both properties work with arrays of primitives or objects.
 If you use objects, specify the following Lookup properties: